Cloud-Temple/yaani/README.md

 ...
 import:
+  dcim:
     devices:
       host_vars:
       # make all information from Netbox available in the variable 'main'
       main: ALL
     ...
 ```